thisbra/geometrics_artwork/README.md

-# geometrics_artwork
+# Geometrics Artwork
-Playing with graphs on MATLAB doing geodesics and other stuff
+Playing with graphs on MATLAB drawing/sculpting some stuff

 1. **Double Helix**